 Sweeter dishes meanwhile may see a dish of chocolate and cherry, or perhaps rice pudding with rhubarb and ginger ice cream.
 For the savoury-toothed, there is a selection of British cheese available.

-The Harrow’s other stand out selling point is its 900 bin wine list, which is an oenophile’s delight, featuring bottles from serious growers very fair prices, from locations such as Australia, South African and New Zealand.
+The Harrow’s other stand-out selling point is its 900-bin wine list, which is an oenophile’s delight, featuring bottles from serious growers at very fair prices, from locations such as Australia, South Africa and New Zealand.